Creative Foundations Fund

 • Relevant drawings and/or specifications accompanied by a cost plan or detailed expenditure document prepared by a suitably qualified professional.
 These documents must be included as mandatory attachments to the full application and should:

-• show you have sought professional advice relevant to the scope of the works in the your full application, including whether your project should follow the RIBA plan of work 2020
+• show you have sought professional advice relevant to the scope of the works in your full application, including whether your project should follow the RIBA plan of work 2020

 • demonstrate you are ready to commence detailed specification and contractor/supplier procurement work, if funding is confirmed